 1. Executive Summary

 The executive summary gives a general outline of your entire business plan.
-It provides the reader with a clear idea of what to expect in the rest of the document.
+It gives the reader a clear idea of what to expect in the rest of the document.
 An executive summary also contains enough information so that someone who doesn’t have the time to read your entire business plan can get a sense of your organization, goals, and methods.

 As this section is a general summary of the rest of your business plan, it helps to write the executive summary last.